 Fulfillment in work is a fruit, not a guarantee.

 People often ask work to make them whole.
 They want meaning, identity, income, recognition, community, mastery, creativity, autonomy, and impact from one domain of life.
 Work can provide some of these goods.
 Sometimes it provides many.
-But work cannot carry the full weight of a human soul, family, friendship, body, community, and moral life.
+But work cannot carry the full weight of a human life, family, friendship, body, community, and moral responsibility.

 The Vocation Framework ends with fulfillment because useful work matters deeply, but it must remain ordered within a whole life.